Fender American Deluxe Jazz Bass Pickup

 Can the mod be Reversed?

-Yes this is really easy - we are electrically separating 2 parts of the pickups.
+Yes this is really easy - we are electrically separating 2 parts of the pickups for most of these mods.

 In the unlikely event that you want to reverse the mod the simplest way is to take the 2 wires and connect them to the same place the one wire would have gone.